Protagonist Title Fallacy

 - In Cymbeline, the protagonist is Cymbeline's daughter, Imogen.

 - Fiddler on the Roof: The protagonist is Tevye the milkman, who neither plays the violin nor stands on a roof.
 The Fiddler is a walk-on character with very few appearances and no spoken lines.
-(He functions as a metaphor for the show's theme of balancing tradition and modernity.)
+(He functions as a metaphor for the show's theme of balancing tradition and modernity and the situation of the jews in the country.)

 - Schlock Mercenary is very much an ensemble comic, and if any one character can be said to be the protagonist, it's Captain Tagon, not Sergeant Schlock.